scottfrederick/springdoclet/README.markdown

     Specifies the output directory for the generated documentation.
 Defaults to the current directory.

+  + **-f** _filename_

+    Specifies the name of the output file for the generated documentation.
+Defaults to the "spring-summary.html".

   + **-stylesheet** _path_

     Specifies the path to a stylesheet CSS file.
 This can be a relative or absolute path.
 By default, SpringDoclet